 Thinking about the recent passing of Robert Frank (November 9, 1924 – September 9, 2019) and the vision of 1950s America that he recorded in The Americans – https://www.lensculture.com/articles/robert-frank-the-americans.

 Gainesville, FL is almost exactly half way between St. Augustine on the Atlantic coast and Cedar Key on the Gulf coast.
 The past isn’t dead, wrote that chronicler of the Deep South, it isn’t even past.

-At some point in high school I put two fragments together that I’d probably heard in class and history rattled down and dropped: Rosewood.
-There on the road to Cedar Key was the highway sign: Rosewood – the last small town before you hit the pines and causeway and the place we’d get oysters from on Christmas day.
-There was the sign.
+At some point in high school I put two fragments together that I’d been handed in class and history rattled down and dropped: Rosewood.
+There on the road to Cedar Key is the highway sign: Rosewood – the last small town before you hit the pines and causeway and the place we’d get oysters from on Christmas day.
+There is the sign.
 And there was no town.
 And no real conversation yet about local racial history at our high school, but we had a library and the librarian was interested in helping and we looked it up.
 1923.
 Charges against a black man by a white woman and the white community lost their sh*t.
 An unknown number of black community members were killed and their cedar slab homes were burned to the ground.